 The Connecticut eviction notice forms are used when there is a tenant in possession of a landlord’s property who is either in breach of the lease or whose rental term is ending and not being renewed.
-In Connecticut, before a landlord is allowed to evict a tenant, he or she must provide Notice to Quit to the tenant letting them know of the breach or the end of the lease and requesting that the tenant vacate the premises.
-If the tenant fails to vacate, the landlord must file a Summons and either a Complaint for Lapse of Time or a Complaint for Non-Payment of Rent with The Court and include a fee in the amount of $175.
+In Connecticut, before a landlord is allowed to evict a tenant, he or she must provide a Notice to Quit to the tenant letting them know of their breach in the agreement or to vacate the premises if it is a month-to-month lease requesting termination.
+If the tenant fails to cure the issue or vacate the premises at the end of the written time-frame, the landlord must file a Summons and either a Complaint for Lapse of Time or a Complaint for Non-Payment of Rent with The Court and include a fee in the amount of $175.

 Types of Notices

 3-Day Notice to Quit Possession (Non-Payment & Non-Compliance) – According to § 47a-23, requires the tenant to fix the issue, whether it is for not paying rent on time or another type of lease violation, within three (3) days.

 Month to Month Notice to Quit (30-Day Notice) – Connecticut law does not specify an exact amount of time required for cancelling a lease, therefore the landlord and tenant should view their signed agreement.

 When is Rent Late?